dgaydukov/cert-aws/sa/files/sa.md

 Actually in both cases you provide BGP ASN (take a look at `sa/cloudformation/advanced-networking/site-to-site-vpn.yml`), only difference that when you create it from aws console, for static, default number is provided.
 Yet for vpn connection you have to explicitly set `StaticRoutesOnly: false` and provide customer gateway with dynamic routing, or false & CGW with static routing.
 Don't confuse (site-to-site vpn routing for customer gateway device):
-* dynamic - use if your customer gateway supports BGP.
+* dynamic - if your customer gateway supports BGP.
 You don't need static routing, cause your device uses BGP to advertise it routes to VPG
 * static - if customer gateway doesn't support BGP, you have to manually enter routes (static IP) that would be communicated to your VPG
 When you create customer gateway you should specify:
 * BGP ASN if you use dynamic routing (for static from aws console default value would be set)